pietroluongo/haskell-clustering/README.md

 About commits: i prefer to micromanage commits and sometimes it may feel a bit obnoxious to have various commits with small changes.
 It's an habit i picked up after losing a lot of data, more than once.
 It wasn't very nice.

+I do realize that some of the decisions i took on this project might seem like overkill (like defining a data type Point, when it could be represented as a list of numbers).
+This was a deliberate decision, simply because i wanted to learn as much as i could from the language, and apply as many different resources as possible to make the project expandable.

 Task list
 -------------
 + [x] Write README.md :D